The Zen of Chocolate

 How chocolate is made

-Chocolate comes from the ripe football shaped fruit of the cacao tree, Theobroma cacao, which translates roughly to "food of the gods".
+Chocolate comes from the ripe football sized and shaped fruit of the cacao tree, Theobroma cacao, which translates roughly to "food of the gods".
 It can be grown only within 20 degrees of the equator.
 Both the species of tree (Criollo, Forastero, and Trinitario are the most common), the soil, climate, and grower's expertise influence the quality.
-The bright red, green, and orange fruits, called cocoa pods, have a thick skin, about 50 hard almond shaped purple beans inside, and a thick white jelly like sweet pulp surrounding them.
+The bright red, green, and orange fruits, called cocoa pods, have a thick skin, about 50 hard almond sized and shaped purple beans inside, and a thick white jelly like sweet pulp surrounding them.

-After harvest, the beans and pulp are fermented in bins and the heat turns the beans brown and develop complex flavors.
+After harvest, the beans and pulp are fermented in bins and the heat turns the beans brown and they develop complex flavors.
 The beans are then spread in the sun for about a week to dry after which they are shipped to chocolate manufacturers around the world.

 There they are roasted like coffee in revolving drums, shelled, and the center, the nib, is extracted.
 The nibs are ground and liquefied, producing something called chocolate liquor, which, despite the name, contains no alcohol.
 It is then pressed and filtered and separated into cocoa solids and a complex oil called cocoa butter.
 Neither are sweet.